Dieting for Looks vs. Health

 Guidelines of a Typical Trendy Diet

-Trendy diets tend to attract individuals looking for novelty and simple concepts that can deliver results quickly.
-Regardless of the extremity of the diet, the main focus is usually rapid weight loss.
+Trendy diets tend to attract individuals seeking novelty and simple concepts that deliver results quickly.
+Regardless of the diet’s extremity, the main focus is usually on rapid weight loss.

 Following the food principles of energy balance, most of these diets work in the short term and become popular because of the wide range of testimonials.

-The main problem with many of these diets are the foods that are not restricted that create problems with long term health.
+The main problem with many of these diets is the foods that are not restricted, which can lead to long-term health problems.

-Foods and additives that create these health issues are processed vegetable oils, preservatives/chemicals, artificial sweeteners, and nutrition/mineral deficient foods (processed foods).
+Foods and additives that create these health issues are processed vegetable oils, preservatives/chemicals, artificial sweeteners, and nutritionally/mineral-deficient foods (processed foods).

-These foods are usually included into diet because of low calorie or sugar content and therefore can be marketed to consumers as ‘healthy’.
+These foods are usually included in the diet because of their low-calorie or sugar content and can therefore be marketed to consumers as ‘healthy’.

-Some of these diets also have high carbohydrates macros, higher than amounts recommended in the Standard American Diet.
+Some of these diets also have high carbohydrate macros, higher than amounts recommended in the Standard American Diet.

-Trendy diets typically encourage frequent meal eating throughout the day as a method to boost metabolism and to prevent dieters from binging on food.
+Trendy diets typically encourage frequent eating throughout the day to boost metabolism and prevent dieters from binging.

-One of the consequences of following guidelines like this is impact to the body’s fat storage hormone, insulin.
-Whenever food is consumed, insulin is released to shuttle nutrients to the cells and keeping blood sugar levels low.
+One of the consequences of following guidelines like this is an impact to the body’s fat storage hormone, insulin.
+Whenever food is consumed, insulin is released to shuttle nutrients to the cells and keep blood sugar levels low.

-Individuals that frequently consume high carb meals throughout the day become carb dependent, which can lead to moods swings from low blood sugar levels after spiking insulin.
+Individuals who frequently consume high-carb meals throughout the day become carb dependent, which can lead to mood swings from low blood sugar levels after spiking insulin.

-Frequent eating throughout the day has minor improvement on TDEE (total daily energy expenditure) in the body, but will encourage insulin resistance and visceral fat accumulation after a period of time.
+Frequent eating throughout the day has a minor effect on TDEE (total daily energy expenditure), but it can encourage insulin resistance and visceral fat accumulation over time.

-Insulin resistance is the main precursor that leads to metabolic syndrome (high blood pressure, stroke, diabetes, and atherosclerosis) and impedes on long lasting good health that we strive to maintain.
+Insulin resistance is the main precursor that leads to metabolic syndrome (high blood pressure, stroke, diabetes, and atherosclerosis) and impedes long-lasting good health that we strive to maintain.

 The Wrap Up

-Diets that can promise you fast or guaranteed weight loss results can be damaging to long term health if you’re misinformed about nutrition.
-There is a lack of education regarding the quality of foods that we consume regularly and many of the popular diets fail to address this.
-Doing a little research before trying any diet that you may interest you can go a long way and spare your long term health.
+Diets that can promise you fast or guaranteed weight loss results can be damaging to long-term health if you’re misinformed about nutrition.
+There is a lack of education about the quality of the foods we consume regularly, and many popular diets fail to address this.
+Doing a little research before trying any diet that may interest you can go a long way and spare your long-term health.